Comparing home broadband in Liverpool

 Source: Thinkbroadband (last checked 21/12/17)

-Broadband upgrades in and around Liverpool are being managed by the Merseyside Connected project, which has just over £6m allocated to infrastructure improvements.
+Broadband upgrades in and around Liverpool are being managed by the Merseyside Connected project, which has just over £6m allocated to infrastructure improvements and should help get more fast, unlimited broadband to homes across the city.

 The future of broadband in Liverpool